Education and Outreach

 Starvin' Marvin is a project in collaboration with Haines School to compost school lunch scraps, shredded office paper and sawdust from the school shop.
 The compost is then used to grow food in Marvin's Garden for the school cafeteria.
 In addition, the project is working with the community to increase the amount of healthy local and traditional foods in school lunches.
 Annualy, students recycle about one ton of food scraps, paper and sawdust from the school and return about 200 pounds of food to the cafeteria.

 Fish & Forest Trivia is a popular program held every Wednesday in the Haines school just outside the lunchroom.
 As students wait for their turn in line, they explore the day's sea or land creature, learn about its habitat, and answer a trivia question.
 From students who answer the question correctly, a name is drawn to win the week's trivia prize.

 An afterschool program that gets elementary and middle school students outside on field trips into the forests, muskegs, and intertidal zone to discover how each ecosystem works.
 Chilkat Forest Investigators is wildly popular, and led by Mario Benassi.

 Summer Youth Work Program

 Local teens are hired to participate in a paid job training and work experience program performing community service projects, learning about and researching watersheds, building trails, and supporting other Haines nonprofits with event preparation and other tasks as needed.
-The teens are led by a peer mentor, who is slightly older than the group, and crew members are youth who qualify based on a disability or if considered at-risk.
+The teens are led by a peer mentor, who is slightly older than the group.
 Staff from TWC and our partner, Southeast Alaska Independent Living (SAIL), facilitate trainings and mentor the crew.
 This program is made possible by funding from Alaska Department of Labor, Chilkat Valley Community Foundation, and Douglas-Dornan Foundation.